guotong1988/guotong1988.github.io/research/_posts/2021-12-01-relabel-is-all-you-need.md

 4. If the predicted labels of dataset-v1 do not equal to the human labels of dataset-v1, we think they are the noisy data.

 5. We label the noisy data again by human, while given the labels of model and last label by human as reference.
 Then we get dataset-v2.
 In actual operation, if the labeling peoples are sufficient, we label the NER results.
 If the labeling peoples are not sufficient, the labeling task can be a choice question for labeling peoples.
+Then we get dataset-v2 and model-v2.

-6. We loop this re-labeling noisy data steps for all the classes of NER and get the final dataset.
-Then we get model-v2.
+6. We loop these re-label noisy data steps for all the classes of NER and get the final dataset and final model.

 #### 3.2 object detection